AML/CTF compliance built for accounting firms

 Spreadsheets do not preserve approvals or evidence consistently across engagements.
 Decisions, rationale, and sign-offs get lost or overwritten.

-Why duely fits accounting firms
+Where duely fits

 Engagement-based records